 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

-Please support an end to funding painful research on dogs and cats
+Please support an end to painful research and training of dogs

 Dear [Decision Maker],